-This hummingbird—like so many of South America's hundreds of hummingbird species—has a name that is both charming and descriptive.
+This hummingbird — like so many of South America's hundreds of hummingbird species — has a name that is both charming and descriptive.
 The male's unique tail features two long, wire-like outer feathers ending in bluish-purple disks.
-The birds waves these spatules around during communal courtship displays, which females visit to select a mate.
+The birds wave these spatules around during communal courtship displays, which draw visiting females to observe and select a mate.

 The species occurs only in the Rio Utcubamba Valley, in the Andes of northern Peru.
 Here, in a bid to prevent the species' extinction, ABC and Asociación Ecosistemas Andinos (ECOAN) helped establish the Huembo Reserve in 2005.